-How Much Money Can I Gift Someone or Give Away?
+How Much Money Can I Gift to Someone or Give Away?

-We get asked by a lot of people who are confused with inheritance tax laws with the subject of how much money they can give away.
+We get asked by many people who are confused with inheritance tax laws with the subject of how much money they can give away.

 So, how much money can you give away?
 How much money can you give to your children?

-The simple answer is you can give away an unlimited amount of money.
+The simple answer is you can give away an unlimited amounts of money.

 Talking to ‘friends in the pub’ or over dinner many people have heard of the £3,000 annual monetary gifting limit.
 The £3,000 annual gifting allowance is literally when you give £3,000 away, this money is immediately outside of the estate and free of inheritance tax.
 We have a yearly allowance and if you die tomorrow, the £3,000 is not included in any inheritance tax calculation.
 In addition, if you did use last year’s £3,000 allowance, you can gift £6,000 this tax year.